Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Proofs of the upper bounds for the LPP with boundary

 \section{Proofs of the upper bounds for the LPP with boundary}

 We now set out to prove our central moment upper bounds for the LPP with boundary, treating the KPZ and Gaussian regimes separately.
-In view of Remark \ref{RTrans}, it suffices to prove only part (a) in various bounds from this section onwards.
+As noted around \eqref{ETrans}, it suffices to prove only part (a) in various bounds from this section onward.